diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * **City**: Agudos, SP - Brazil
 * **Date**: Duration: 04/2010 to 03/2011
 * **Industry**: Union Body.
-* **Role**: As a SysAdmin, I was responsible for maintaining and supporting the organization's IT infrastructure, focusing on network access control, user management, and virtualized desktop environments.
-I administered Windows Server with Active Directory and Terminal Services, implemented virtualization using Hyper-V, and deployed secure, cost-effective thin client solutions using ThinStation and XP Unlimited.
-I also configured internet access policies using Squid, SquidGuard, and SARG for usage reporting and control.
-My work ensured system stability, improved network performance, and supported day-to-day operations for internal staff.
+* **Role**: As a SysAdmin, I was responsible for maintaining and supporting the organization's IT infrastructure.

 ### Santa Alice Group 🇧🇷